bbhart/writing/travels/switzerland.md

 would make a similar downhill hike in Interlaken two days later, destroying my quad and calf muscles in the process.

-Instead, I had a "hot dog":
+Instead, I had a "hot dog" at the Aiguille du Midi mid-point:
 <img src="../assets/2019-switzerland-chamonix-12.jpg" width="800"/>

-And sat on the balcony of my room at the Heliopic and watch the cars go by:
+And sat on the balcony of my room at the Heliopic and watch the cable cars go by:
 <img src="../assets/2019-switzerland-chamonix-11.jpg" width="800"/>

 Later in the evening, me and my laptop would make a rain-soaked dash from